ykuri0313/ykuri0313/README.md

 ### 👨Hi there, I'm Yu Kurihara!
 I'm a backend engineer, and can also handle a little frontend.
+I have been an engineering long-term intern for two years.
+I am currently working as a backend and frontend engineer at Parchie Inc.
+Here is the service under development：　https://pantrii.jp/

 ### 💪My Skills
 <img width="682" alt="スクリーンショット 2023-02-13 22 48 58" src="https://user-images.githubusercontent.com/124572799/218475210-13c5da1b-ac4d-4ba2-ad08-ae88c3deca48.png">